 As we were on a tight schedule to experience some other incredible areas, we made a fleeting visit and decided to stop at Armadale Castle and pop into the Museum of the Isles.
 Spend around 45 minutes exploring this gorgeous place before heading further south.

-11:00 Dunscaith Castle: If you have time, drive to Toskavaig bay between Tarskavaig and Ord and walk to Dunscaith Castle where you can discover one of the islands oldest standing castles.
+11:00 Dunscaith Castle: If you have time, drive to Tokavaig Bay, between Tarskavaig, and Ord and stroll to Dunscaith Castle where you can discover one of the island’s oldest standing castles.

 11:45 (or later, if you wish) Ferry Calmac to Mallaig: Grab yourself a ticket to hop on board the ferry from Armadale to the mainland, Mallaig.
 The crossing takes around 30-minutes.